pouyajr/Final2600/README.md

 - **MongoDB**: As the database for storing book and user data.
 - **Bootstrap**: For front-end development and design.
 - **jQuery**: Used to simplify HTML DOM tree traversal and manipulation, such as adding books as an admin.

+## Requirements of Project

+All the below requirements that were mentiond in the project pdf file has been used

+- **GUI Design Patterns**:  such as navigation bar, grid layout, card, responsive design, slider and modal window
+- **Programming Design Patterns** : such as module, singleton and factory method that are mentiond in the comments
+- **MVC**: Used appropriate modules for each directory
+- **AAA** : user, admin and guest view for the clients and the admin.
+In addition, the project can connect to either local or remote database and can see the log file (accountability) in MongoDB
+- **Web APIs** : both client-side and server-side restful apis are used in this project and are commented in the files
+- **MongoDB** : connection to both local and remote database and also the implementation of CRUD operations which are commented
+- **Git VCS** : all the contributions are for one person (Mohammad Pouya Jafari) and all the notes and comments are either written in the commits or in the README file

+## Contributers

+- MohammadPouyaJafari

 ## Contributing